-We use the Dim statement to declare an array just as the way we declare a single variable.
-In Excel VBA, we can have a one-dimensional array, two-dimensional array or even a multidimensional array (up to 60)
+We use the Dim statement to declare an array.
+We can delcare a one-dimensional array, a two-dimensional array or even a multidimensional array (up to 60)

-The statements to declare a one-dimensional array in Excel VBA is as follows:
+The syntax to declare a one dimensional array is as follows:

 Dim arrayName(first index to last index) as dataType